Right Arrow

 Grey Down Arrow

 This article explores how manufacturers can standardize and optimize night shift changeover times using SMED methodologies and video AI systems.
 It identifies key challenges such as fatigue, limited support, and communication gaps that cause costly delays, and offers actionable strategies—ranging from structured SMED implementation and visual management to digital work instructions and AI-powered monitoring.
-Real-world case studies and a practical roadmap help plant managers unlock consistent performance and major cost savings across all shifts.
+Real-world examples and a practical roadmap help plant managers unlock consistent performance and major cost savings across all shifts.

 By